<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 5. Azure CDN

-Azure CDN, as part of Microsoft’s Azure cloud suite, offers reliable and secure content delivery combined with deep integration into the Azure ecosystem.
-It is tailored for enterprises that demand high performance and robust analytics.
+Azure CDN, as part of Microsoft's Azure cloud suite, offers reliable and secure content delivery combined with deep integration into the Azure ecosystem.
+It is tailored for enterprises that demand strong analytics and consolidated cloud billing.

 Type: Private CDN